 The recycling idea is not only a process to reuse the battery and the material used in it but is an opportunity to create a market, which is still untapped and is worth exploring.

-So, the recycling Business in India of lithium batteries has to be taken seriously, considering India will soon have the first batch of used batteries in hand.
+So, the recycling Business of lithium batteries has to be taken seriously, considering India will soon have the first batch of used batteries in hand.
 With the help of start-ups and battery manufacturers, a recycling solution must be found to fight and prevent the big gap in the market.

 For SSIs who might think of taking up this battery recycling business, should know, you might struggle at the moment to set up a recycling plant, but this struggle will let you have an opportunity of 1000 million at your disposal, said JMK Research.